evidentlyai/evidently/docs/book/presets/text-overview.md

 ### 3. Text Descriptors Correlations

-If the dataset contains numerical features, the report will show the **correlations between features and text descriptors** in the current and reference dataset.
+If the dataset contains numerical features and/or target, the report will show the **correlations between features and text descriptors** in the current and reference dataset.
 It helps detects shifts in the relationship.

 #### Text length